Edward Maturin: Life and works

 All Edward Maturin's work was written in the U.S. and for the most part concentrated on historical themes or Irish fantasy.
 His first book contained the interconnected stories of Sejanus and Other Roman Tales (1839) and was dedicated to Washington Irving.
 They concern incidents during the reigns of the Roman emperors from Tiberius to Nero; self-consciously literary, the dialogue is written in an imitation of Shakespearean English.
 This was followed by the two-volume romance, Montezuma, the Last of the Aztecs (1845) and then two works on Spanish themes.
 The long series of "Spanish Ballads" that originally appeared in the United States Democratic Revue during 1845 were eventually collected with his other poems in Lyrics of Spain and Erin (1850).
-They were followed by the romance Benjamin, the Jew of Grenada (1847), a story of the fall of the Moslem empire in Spain.
+They were followed by the romance Benjamin, the Jew of Grenada (1847), a story of the fall of the Muslim polities in Spain.

 After his move to New York, his prose work became more Gothic.
 It included The Irish Chieftain, or The Isles of Life and Death (1848) which was later to be dismissed as "a wild story without foundation in history ... melodramatic, sentimental, extravagant", and the two-volume Eva, or the Isles of Life and Death (1848).
 His later Bianca, a tale of Erin and Italy (1852) was set in more modern times but equally condemned as "an outlandish story, full of murders, characters - mostly illegitimate - with terrible secrets, a duel between brothers, banshees, mysterious lady-prophetesses, fee-faw-fum".
 A final offering was his four-act play Viola (1858).